KelseySteele/P6-Feed-Reader/README.md

 http://jasmine.github.io/2.1/introduction.html

 ### Test that each feed’s name and url is defined and present.
 These tests were similar to the test for the “allFeeds” array.
 I tested that the name and url variables were defined.
-I also tested that they were defined by confirming that the value was not null.
+I also tested that they were defined by confirming that the value was not null and that their length was greater than 1.

 Originally, these tests were placed within a for-loop.
 The loop tested for a name and url for each of the feeds within the “allFeeds” array.
 However, a Udacity reviewer suggested that I use a forEach loop.